Of the Flesh: Filming

-For the film's shooting, Marilou Diaz-Abaya and Fiel Zabat began searching towns in Central Luzon that would serve as a potential filming place for the film.
+During the film's production, Marilou Diaz-Abaya and Fiel Zabat began searching towns in Central Luzon that could serve as filming locations.
 As a result, they chose the town of Gapan in Nueva Ecija and its surrounding towns as the decided shooting site for the film.
-Luckily for the film's staff and crew, the old stone house the director fell in love with was owned by the production designer's distant aunt who welcomed the director and the others to use it.
-The cast and crew took two months to prepare for their roles and duties via workshops and rehearsals while principal photography took 60 calendar days (two months).
+Luckily for the film's staff and crew, the old stone house the director fell in love with was owned by the production designer's distant aunt, who welcomed the director and the others to use it.
+The cast and crew took two months to prepare for their roles and duties via workshops and rehearsals, while principal photography took 60 calendar days (two months).

-Torre, who prepared for the role of deaf-mute Goryo by doing exercises and bodybuilding, was brought by Abaya and taught how to burn and then, gather the charcoal.
+Torre, who prepared for the role of deaf-mute Goryo by doing exercises and bodybuilding, was brought by Abaya and taught how to burn and then gather the charcoal.
 Abaya told him that the charcoal is "what you breathe.
 This is where you live.
 This is what you do.
 This is your friend.
 You have no other friends except what your hands do."
 They shot the scene at the charcoal fields first before they proceeded with the use of shouts and grunts for Goryo.

-While shooting scenes in the mountains of Minalungao, they put white flags around the set because there were several NPA rebels present in the mountain range but there were times when they witnessed the process.
+While filming scenes in the mountains of Minalungao, they put white flags around the set because there were several NPA rebels in the area.
+However, there were times when they witnessed the process.
 In the scene where Narcing beheaded his father, prosthetic artist Cecile Baun made the mold of Vic Silayan's head to create a realistic effect in the scene where Phillip Salvador's character decides to kill him.

-For the birthing scene, the crew used boiled chicken intestines (added with maple syrup) to look like a real placenta that Goryo cut with his mouth.
+For the birthing scene, the crew used boiled chicken intestines (soaked in maple syrup) to resemble a real placenta, which Goryo cut with his mouth.